Disappearance of Aimee Semple McPherson: Alleged kidnappers

 According to Judge Carlos Hardy, the police were doing little in looking for kidnappers, instead treating her story as false.
-Mildred Kennedy, therefore, hired the Burns Detective Agency to look for evidence supporting their side of the story.
+Kennedy, therefore, hired the Burns Detective Agency to look for evidence supporting their side of the story.

 Since the manager of the agency, J. W. Buchanan, did not want to report to a woman, Judge Hardy handled the details of the investigation.
 Rumors about several sets of "Steves" and "Roses" associated in criminal activities quickly turned up.
 One initially promising lead came from a convict who overheard fellow prisoners talk about the kidnapping as an actual event and involving a specific Steve, Rose and Frank who indicated that a lot of money could be made kidnapping and ransoming McPherson.
 However, that particular Rose was discovered to have been dead and Steve in prison prior to McPherson's disappearance.
 "Frank" was still at large.

-On June 29, 1926, an El Paso Herald reporter asked Emil Lewis Holmdahl, an American infantryman turned soldier of fortune, whether he had been involved in the alleged kidnapping of famous California evangelist McPherson.
-Holmdahl, who fought extensively in earlier Latin American turmoil wars and was cleared by a Mexican judge as a suspect in the February 6, 1926 theft of Pancho Villa's head, enigmatically replied regarding McPherson, "Well, maybe I did and maybe I didn't."
-In contrast, unless intoxicated, he always emphatically denied participating in a grave robbery that stole Villa's head.

-On October 8, police sergeant Alonzo B. Murchison of Douglas, Arizona, was questioned by the defense counsel about a report he submitted tending to substantiate the existence of "Steve" and "Rose", two of the alleged kidnappers McPherson described.
+On October 8, police sergeant Alonzo B. Murchison of Douglas, was questioned by the defense counsel about a report he submitted tending to substantiate the existence of "Steve" and "Rose", two of the alleged kidnappers McPherson described.
 The couple had registered frequently under the name of Mr. and Mrs. J. Stone at the Gladstone Hotel, in Douglas.
 "Steve" placed a car in a Douglas garage on June 16.
 The woman was identified as Rose McBridge, a nurse.
 A Los Angeles special investigator later believed Steve to be H. M. Hughes; and found a couple of their description staying at a ranch in Wellton, Arizona.